 In robotic dairies, cows can move through the pen freely or forced.
 With free cow traffic, cows decide when to enter the robot whereas with forced cow traffic, the producer set one-way traffic toward the robot by one-way gates or a sorting system in which cows are forced..

 Extended lactation, the management practice in which the time of first insemination is delayed deliberately, increases calving interval and reduces the proportion of dry cows in the herd.
 This changes the lactation curve lengthening the descending phase.
 Therefore, average daily milk production is reduced in cows with extended lactations.

 Traditionally, the methods used to detect estrus in dairy cows include visual observation, tail painting, tail chalking, rump-based pressure and scratch-off patches.
 In high-producing cows, the duration and intensity of estrus behavior is considerably lower than that in dairy cows of a few decades ago.
-In fact, standing estrus only occurs in 30 to 80% of lactating dairy cows.
-For this reason, precision dairy monitoring devices (tag, leg, collar) that measure cow activity, rumination, and feeding and lying behaviors are commonly used for estrus detection.

 It has become a common practice to feed non-saleable milk to dairy calves.
 Non-saleable milk accounts for 1–4% of the total milk produced in the farm and this includes milk from antibiotic-treated cows along with colostrum from fresh cows and milk containing high somatic-cell-counts.